eddmash/powerorm/docs/source/orm/model/field/index.rst

 ****************
 The name to use for the reverse filter name from the target model.
-It defaults to the value of :ref:`<_related_name>relatedName` or :ref:`<default_related_name>defaultRelatedName` if set, otherwise it defaults to the name of the model:
+It defaults to the value of :ref:`<_related_name>relatedName` or :ref:`<default_related_name>defaultRelatedName` if set, otherwise it defaults to the name of the model.

 Like :ref:`<_related_name>relatedName`, :ref:`<default_related_name>defaultRelatedName` supports app label and class interpolation via some :ref:`<abstract_related_name>special syntax`.